drMurtadha/sensorwirelessadhoc/README.md

 ---

 ### **Additional Notes**
-- **Tutorial**: compare two routing protocols (e.g., AODV vs. LEACH) based on energy efficiency, scalability, and adaptability in different scenarios.
+- **Homework**: compare two routing protocols (e.g., AODV vs. LEACH) based on energy efficiency, scalability, and adaptability in different scenarios.
 - **Recommended Reading**: IEEE papers on emerging trends in sensor and ad-hoc networks, and chapters from the textbook "Wireless Sensor Networks: Technology, Protocols, and Applications" by Kazem Sohraby et al. Additionally, students should explore recent case studies on vehicular networks and their integration with emerging technologies like 5G.